Orange wine

-Orange wine, also known as skin-contact white wine, skin-fermented white wine, or amber wine, is a type of wine made from white wine grapes where the grape skins are not removed, as in typical white wine production, and stay in contact with the juice for days or even months.
+Orange wine, also known as skin-contact white wine, skin-fermented white wine, or amber wine, is a type of wine made from white wine grapes where the grape skins are not removed but stay in contact with the juice for days or even months, as is more typical with red wines.
 This contrasts with conventional white wine production, which involves crushing the grapes and quickly moving the juice off the skins into the fermentation vessel.
 The skins contain color pigment, phenols and tannins that would normally be considered undesirable for white wines, while for red wines skin contact and maceration is a vital part of the winemaking process that gives red wine its color, flavor, and texture.
+Orange wines tend to be natural (a.k.a. minimal intervention) wines.

+The International Organisation of Vine and Wine describes orange/amber wine as "White wine with maceration" and prescribes the minimum duration of the maceration phase to be 1 month.

 History

 The practice has a long history in winemaking dating back hundreds of years in Slovenia and Friuli-Venezia Giulia, and thousands of years in the Eastern European wine producing country of Georgia.
-The practice was repopularized by Italian and Slovenian winemakers, after visiting Georgia and importing qvevris, initially in the cross-border Friuli-Venezia Giulia wine and Gorizia Hills regions, while there is also production in Spain, Slovenia, Croatia, Slovakia, Austria, Germany, New Zealand, and California.
+The practice was repopularized by Italian and Slovenian winemakers, after visiting Georgia and importing qvevris, initially in the cross-border Friuli-Venezia Giulia wine and Gorizia Hills regions, while there is also production in Spain, Slovenia, Croatia, Slovakia, Austria, Germany, New Zealand, California, and China.

-Skin-fermented white wines were common in Italy up until the 1950s and 1960s, but fell out of fashion as technically 'correct' and fresh white wines came to dominate the market.
+Skin-fermented white wines were common in Italy up until the 1950s and 1960s, but fell out of fashion when technically 'correct' and fresh white wines came to dominate the market.

-Orange wine
+Terminology

 The popular term orange wine was coined by a British wine importer, David A. Harvey, in 2004.
 This style of wines can also be known by their color references of having an amber or orange tinge that the base white wine receives due to its contact with the coloring pigments of the grape skins.

-In Georgia skin-contact white wine is historically known as “ქარვისფერი ღვინო” (karvisperi ghvino) – amber wine.
+In Georgia, skin-contact white wine is known as “karvisperi ghvino", which translates as amber wine.
+This term was introduced by Sandro Shanshiashvili in his 1920 poem "Wine".

-National Orange Wine Day is celebrated annually on October 6.

-Wine styles
+Production

 The basic differences of orange wine with the other wine 'colors' are based on the color of the grape and the duration of their skin contact.